If you asked most people what activity they associated most with sales, I’d guess that many of them would respond the same way: Closing.

 It’s important to remember that at a certain point, the pain of accommodating the deal will exceed the benefit of bringing it in.
 Whether your prospect is asking for an unreasonably deep discount, unrealistic implementation terms, or something else that would be a net negative for your company, know when to say when and walk away.

 Closing shouldn’t be thought of as a one-off, dramatic affair.
 It’s a set of repeatable processes and strategies that permeate every sales conversation you have with a prospect.
-By applying these nine strategies to your own selling, you’ll find that closing comes more naturally and smoothly than ever before.
+By applying these strategies to your own selling, you’ll find that closing comes more naturally and smoothly than ever before.
+Want to close deals that seem almost dead?
+Check out this article on Six Ways to Bring Stalled Deals Back from the Dead.